adrian-web/laracasts-forum/README.md

 - thread can be locked by an admin
 - search bar instant search - title & body (Livewire)
 - sanitizing user inputs (Purify)
+- username autocomplete in messages (Tribute)

 To-do list
-- username autocomplete in messages
 - trending threads in specific timeframe (Redis)

 ## How to setup a Laravel project from github repository